Electrolux slump weighs on weaker European stock markets

 By Sudip Kar-Gupta

-Adding to the negative momentum was Sweden's Electrolux , which dropped after a U.S. legal challenge to a planned takeover.
+Adding to the downward pressure, Sweden's Electrolux fell after a U.S. legal challenge to a planned takeover.

-Electrolux, which owns the Frigidaire, Kenmore and Tappan brands, dropped about 10 percent after the United States filed a lawsuit to prevent it from buying General Electric's appliance business.
+Electrolux, which owns the Frigidaire, Kenmore and Tappan brands, fell about 10 percent after the United States filed a lawsuit to prevent it from buying General Electric's appliance business.

 Any decision to go ahead with the plans would have threatened the survival of 17 out of 20 of RWE's brown coal-fired power stations and two out of three brown coal mines, RWE had said during months of wrangling.

-The STOXX Europe 600 Utility Index advanced 1.2 percent, outstripping the broader, pan-European STOXX 600 index , which fell 0.4 percent.
+The STOXX Europe 600 Utility Index advanced 1.3 percent, outstripping the broader, pan-European STOXX 600 index , which was down 0.1 percent.

 "Regulation has weighed on the utility stocks of late, so the decision in Germany should help them recover some of the ground they have lost," Cavendish Asset Management European equities fund manager, Caroline Vincent, said.